cfsbsi/bank-express/README.md

 ## Getting Started

-Copy the project and run
+Clone the project and run

 ```
 npm install